These candidates have most to gain from Trump’s debate absence

-Former President Trump’s expected absence at Wednesday’s Republican primary debate in Milwaukee, Wisc., presents an opportunity to the candidates on stage as they look to boost their standing in the polls.
+Former President Trump’s expected absence at Wednesday’s Republican primary debate in Milwaukee presents an opportunity to the candidates on stage as they look to boost their standing in the polls.

 Even with Trump not participating, the debate will likely draw the largest national audience contenders have seen so far this cycle.
 Additionally, the debate is the first time most of the contenders will publicly interact with each other on stage.